egallesio/ArduinoML-yacc/README.md

 The examples are in the directory `Examples`:

-  - files named `Test*.aML` should produce an output
+  - files named `test*.aML` should produce an output
-  - files names `Fail*.amL` test variuous compilation errors
+  - files names `fail*.amL` test variuous compilation errors